How Much Does It Cost to Install an Outlet in 2025?

 Cost by Outlet Type

 Electrical outlets vary in design, voltage, and functionality.
-Each outlet carries different costs, ranging from $3 to $50 each, and may have other requirements affecting labor.
+Each outlet carries different costs and may have other requirements affecting labor.

 Outlet TypeAverage Cost